 - Currency exchange fees

-- Any room charges such as in-room entertainment and laundry
+- Room charges such as in-room entertainment and laundry

-- Any extra fees, such as change of route, additional tickets, excess baggage charges, etc.
+- Extra fees, such as change of route, additional tickets, excess baggage charges, etc.

 - Any meals taken on your own, away from the scheduled program.